Yanteles: History and hazards

 The volcano was active in the Pleistocene-Holocene and the last major eruption was 6,650 BCE.
-The volcano is considered to be a source of tephra layers such as the 7,240±150 BCE eruption that produced the YAN1 tephra.
+The volcano is considered to be a source of tephra layers such as the 7,240±150 BCE eruption that produced the YAN1 tephra.Another eruption took place 10,340±180 years before present.
 One tephra in the Siple Dome of Antarctica and tephras found in Patagonian lakes may come from Yanteles.

 Yanteles is little known, but attested in a 1899 publication and was known to be a volcano as far back as 1916.
 The occurrence of historical eruptions is uncertain; Yanteles reportedly erupted a day after the 1835 Concepcion earthquake and activity continued for months, but little is known about this activity and its description as patches of bare rock or the disappearance of snow makes the record doubtful; such a change could constitute landsliding instead.
 Later activity is limited to fumarolic activity in 1982, 1992 and 1993-1995.
 Two fumarolic areas were reported in 1993 on the ridge, 2 km from each other, and were emitting yellow-to-white steam.

 Future eruptions could cause mudflows in the valleys around the volcano.
 It was classified as a type III volcano by SERNAGEOMIN, implying an intermediate volcanic hazard.